Pyrdacor/Ambermoon.net/CustomMusic.md

 # Custom music

 From version 1.5 onwards you can use external MP3 files for the music in Ambermoon.
-For now this **only works on Windows**.

 To do so, create a folder called "music" next to your Ambermoon.net executable.
 Then copy your MP3 files to this folder and rename the files 01.mp3, 02.mp3 and so on.